LukasWoodtli/WebPage/content/pages/projects.md

 The bachelor thesis was rewarded with a grade of **5.5** (of 6).

   More information on the project can be found on the homepage: [www.reely.ethz.ch](http://www.reely.ethz.ch)

-# Private Projects

-## Robot

-Recently I started to build a robot based on ROS.
-It is still in a very early stage.
-As I will make more progress, I am going to write about it in more detail.

-## Web Page

-Currently I'm building a new Web Page using Angular and Typescript.
-This way I learn a lot about front-end development and design.
-I also do some unit- and e2e-testing using Jasmin, Karma and Cypress.

-## PX4 Firmware for Drones

-From time to time I'm contributing to the [PX4](https://px4.io/) project.
-It provides an open source auto pilot firmware for drones.
-The framework is used in several commercial and industrial applications.